liesislukas/shell-scripts/README.md

 # shell-scripts
 These are mostly my own built scripts to make things happen.
-Yet some are updated by people i had contact with 🎉
+Some are updated by people I hired to check my mess 🎉

+Most of these things are copied from trafikito agent code, which is hosted here: https://github.com/Trafikito/agent

 ## Functions 🧐
 - [log.sh](./log.sh) - exposes 2 functions `fn_log` and `fn_debug`. also manages logs file.
 - [fn_promt.sh](./fn_promt.sh) - confirm action with Y/n and then run if statement by result